Wrapped XRP (WXRP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Wrapped XRP Historical Price

-According to the latest data gathered on Wrapped XRP live price page, the current price of Wrapped XRP is 2.26USD.
-The circulating supply of Wrapped XRP(WXRP) is 17.95M WXRP , giving it a market capitalization of $40.65M.
+According to the latest data gathered on Wrapped XRP live price page, the current price of Wrapped XRP is 2.19USD.
+The circulating supply of Wrapped XRP(WXRP) is 17.95M WXRP , giving it a market capitalization of $39.35M.

 The Wrapped XRP Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WXRP based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.